Set packing: Packing sets with a bounded degree

-In another more tractable variant, if no element occurs in more than k of the subsets, the answer can be approximated within a factor of k.
+In another more tractable variant, if no element occurs in more than d of the subsets, the answer can be approximated within a factor of d.
 This is also true for the weighted version.

 Related problems

 Equivalent problems

 Hypergraph matching is equivalent to set packing: the sets correspond to the hyperedges.

 The independent set problem is also equivalent to set packing – there is a one-to-one polynomial-time reduction between them: